kothar/brotli-go/README.md

 License
 ---

-Brotli and these bindings are open-sourced under the Apache License, Version 2.0, see the LICENSE file.
+Brotli and these bindings are open-sourced under the MIT License - see the LICENSE file.